opensearch-project/project-website/_posts/2025-06-26-Announcing-Data-Prepper-2.12.md

 ## OTLP sink for AWS X-Ray

-You can now enhance your observability pipeline's interoperability by seamlessly exporting processed trace data to AWS X-Ray through Data Prepper's new OpenTelementry protocol (OTLP) sink plugin.
-This integration enables organizations to leverage Data Prepper's powerful transformation and enrichment capabilities while maintaining compliance with OpenTelemetry standards and sending data directly to AWS X-Ray using the OTLP format.
+You can now enhance your observability pipeline's interoperability by seamlessly exporting processed trace data to AWS X-Ray through Data Prepper's new OTLP sink plugin.
+This integration enables organizations to leverage Data Prepper's powerful transformation and enrichment capabilities while maintaining compliance with OTel standards and sending data directly to AWS X-Ray using the OTLP format.
 The OTLP sink currently supports exporting spans to AWS X-Ray endpoints, with future versions planned to support sending spans, metrics, and logs to any OTLP protobuf-compatible endpoint.
 The plugin is designed for high performance, sustaining up to 3,500 transactions per second with sub-150ms p99 latency while using minimal system resources.
 Built with production reliability in mind, it features configurable retry logic with exponential backoff, gzip compression for efficient data transfer, and comprehensive metrics for monitoring pipeline health.
 Here's how to get started with the OTLP sink for AWS X-Ray:

 ```yaml
 source: